 Abstract

 Investigation of cancer-specific metabolism has made it possible to establish the principle that atypically reconstituted metabolism is considered a hallmark of cancer due to changes in physiological property.
 Recently, a variety of targets depending on the prompted aerobic glycolysis process, starting from the abnormal uptake of glucose, and cancer-specific metabolism due to impaired mitochondrial function and abnormal expression of drug-metabolizing enzymes have been investigated and discovered.
-Given that most solid cancers rely on cancer-specific metabolism to support their growth, it is necessary to closely examine the specific processes of cancer metabolism and have a detailed understanding of how cellular metabolism is altered in colorectal cancer (CRC) related to the CRC survival and proliferation.
-The development of key methods to efficiently regulation of the cancer-specific metabolism in CRC is still under the initial stage.
-Therefore, targeting cancer-specific metabolism will be able to be treatable methods that are critical as a new area of development strategies for CRC treatment.
+Given that most solid cancers rely on cancer-specific metabolism to support their growth, it is necessary to examine closely the specific processes of cancer metabolism and have a detailed understanding of how cellular metabolism is altered in colorectal cancer (CRC) related to CRC survival and proliferation.
+The development of key methods to regulate efficiently cancer-specific metabolism in CRC is still in the initial stage.
+Therefore, targeting cancer-specific metabolism will yield treatable methods that are critical as a new area of development strategies for CRC treatment.

 Key words: Colorectal cancer; Cancer metabolism; Warburg effect; Aerobic glycolysis; Mitochondria metabolism